GENERAL INFORMATION

 EXHIBIT AREA

 The Visitor Center houses a rather extensive exhibit area dedicated to the whaling industry as it pertains to New Bedford.
-It consists almost exclusively of information panels—there are very few artifacts on display.
+It consists almost exclusively of information panels with only a few artifacts on display.
 This is in marked contrast to the New Bedford Whaling Museum, a privately owned museum that covers the entire history of whaling and has a huge display of artifacts, including whale skeletons and actual whaling boats.
 While the Whaling Museum is certainly the better of the two, the exhibits at the Visitor Center provide a wealth of information about New Bedford and New Bedford Whaling National Historical Park.

-The exhibit area is divided into three distinct sections.
-Near the National Park Service desk is a timeline of the whaling industry and information panels on the different attractions in the park such as the Seamen’s Bethel, the Mariners’ Home, the historic Waterfront, and the New Bedford Whaling Museum.
+The exhibit area is divided into two distinct sections.
+Near the National Park Service desk is a timeline of the whaling industry and information on the different attractions in the park such as the Seamen’s Bethel, the Mariners’ Home, and the New Bedford Whaling Museum.

 A second room contains exhibits on New Bedford and the type of men who entered into the whaling business, similar to topics covered in the park film.
 You can read about the lives of whalers through excerpts from some of their diaries.
 The discrepancies in pay between the ship owner, the captain, and the crew are also detailed.